daniel442li/LLMCodingBenchmarkingFramework/README.md

 def add(a: int, b: int) -> int:
 	return a - b
 ```

+You can automatically convert a problem into a solution problem using a command such as this:
+python3 benchmark.py --base_path problem_sets/additions/ --generate --model gpt-4

 #### Queriers
 The test suite has two built-in queriers: